riquewill1977/configure-ad/README.md

 - Set Domain Controller’s NIC Private IP address to be static
 - Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.a
 - Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher

+The following list will be alphabetical:

+a. first item
+b. second item
+c. third item

+The following list will be numbered:

+1. first item
+2. second item
+3. third item